-- In the 2017-2018 school year, the MAAP ELA Grade 3 Assessment will determine 3rd grade promotion/retention. - The assessment will be administered to 3rd grade public school students during the window of April 16 April 24, 2018. - The 3rd Grade Reading Alternative Assessment provided by Renaissance Learning - MKAS2 will serve as the alternative assessment (1st Retest May 14-18, 2018).
+- Beginning in the 2017-2018 school year, the 3rd Grade MAAP-ELA Assessment (Questar), which assesses 3rd grade standards, will determine 3rd grade promotion/retention.
+Note: The writing score is not included in determining promotion/ retention. - During 2019-2020 the assessment will be administered to 3rd grade public school students during the window of April 13 - April 24, 2020. - An alternate form (Form B) of the 3rd Grade MAAP-ELA Assessment will serve as the retest.
+Students will have 2 retest opportunities.